FilterAsync/path-finding-visualizer/README.md

 ## What is this?

 A web app that utilizes the Breadth-first search algorithm to find the shortest path between two vertices.
 Developed using React.js framework.
 You can see it [here](https://filterasync.github.io/react-shortest-path).

+The source code can be freely modified, copied, and distributed, so long as you leave credits to the authors.

 ## Usage